delaford/game/README.md

       $ yarn install
       $ yarn dev

 Your website's CSS should now be compiled and your database should now be created along with its tables successfully created.
-Also, your secret JWT authentication key was created.
+Also, your secret JWT authentication key was created along wiht the Laravel application key.
 Time to make your player!
 Let's serve up the website:

       $ php artisan serve

 Now go to `https://localhost:8000` and register your player account.
-All set!
+You are all set!

 ### 2. Game